 Key stakeholders must develop protocols and MOUs utilizing examples of existing agreements and protocols developed by the West Virginia Children Exposed to Violence Initiative

-Schools must utilize required forms (HWC form, parental permission to treat, student handbook notification, brochures, etc.)
+Schools and child care agencies must utilize required forms (HWC form, parental permission to treat, student handbook notification, brochures, etc.)

 School commitment to provide space at school for counseling.